bitnami/containers/bitnami/postgresql/README.md

 A [Streaming replication](http://www.postgresql.org/docs/9.4/static/warm-standby.html#STREAMING-REPLICATION) cluster can easily be setup with the Bitnami PostgreSQL Docker Image using the following environment variables:

  - `POSTGRES_MODE`: Replication mode.
-Possible values `master`/`slave` (default: master).
+Possible values `master`/`slave`.
+No defaults.
- - `POSTGRES_REPLICATION_USER`: Replication user.
-User is created on the master at first boot (default: none).
+ - `POSTGRES_REPLICATION_USER`: The replication user created on the master on first run.
+No defaults.
- - `POSTGRES_REPLICATION_PASSWORD`: Replication users password.
-Password is set for `POSTGRES_REPLICATION_USER` on master on the first boot (default: none).
+ - `POSTGRES_REPLICATION_PASSWORD`: The replication users password.
+No defaults.
- - `POSTGRES_MASTER_HOST`: Hostname/IP of replication master (parameter available only on slave).
+ - `POSTGRES_MASTER_HOST`: Hostname/IP of replication master (slave parameter).
+No defaults.
- - `POSTGRES_MASTER_PORT`: Port of replication master, defaults to `5432` (parameter available only on slave).
+ - `POSTGRES_MASTER_PORT`: Server port of the replication master (slave parameter).
+Defaults to `5432`.

 In a replication cluster you can have one master and zero or more slaves.
-Our default configuration allows a maximum of 16 slaves, you can change it in `postgresql.conf` if required.

-When replication is enabled writes can occur only on the master while reads can take place on both the master or slaves.
-For best performance you should limit the reads to the slaves and use the master only for the writes.
+When replication is enabled the master node is in read-write mode, while the slaves are in read-only mode.
+For best performance its advisable to limit the reads to the slaves.

 ### Step 1: Create the replication master